 One of Chile’s most famous citizens, the Nobel Prize winning poet Pablo Neruda, was a resident of the city and one of his three houses, La Chascona, was built to mirror his style, quirky and colourful.
 Take a self-guided audio tour of the property and listen to some of the laureate’s work and life.

-Located in the Bellavista neighbourhood, the area has a bohemian atmosphere and contains many of the cities best restaurants.
+Located in the Bellavista neighbourhood, the area has a bohemian atmosphere and contains many of the city’s best restaurants.

 Insider’s Tip: Browse the menu at Peumayen Ancestral Food, a truly Chilean cuisine with a contemporary twist.

-There are only a few places lucky enough to be named by National Geographic as their “Best Food Market in the World” list, and to come in at number 5 is remarkable!
-The Mercado Centrale is situated near the Mapocho River as it has done for centuries, lies under a wrought iron canopy.
-Specialising in seafood, many not known outside Chile, the atmosphere is electric with the vendors showcasing their wares as well as their skills at preparing the delicacies.
+There are only a few places lucky enough to be named by National Geographic on their “Best Food Market in the World” list, and to come in at number 5 is remarkable!
+The Mercado Centrale is situated near the Mapocho River as it has done for centuries, and lies under a wrought iron canopy.
+Specialising in seafood, many not known outside Chile, the atmosphere is electric with the vendors showcasing their wares as well as their skills in preparing the delicacies.

-Located in the heart of the city, The Singular Santiago offer executive meeting spaces in a luxurious environment.
+Located in the heart of the city, The Singular Santiago offers executive meeting spaces in a luxurious environment.

 Walking distance from the convention centre, the InterContinental Hotel offers a large range of meeting rooms to suit all businesses needs.